 How to Refinance Your Investment Property

-Refinancing an investment property can free up money for new investments, provide better loan terms or improve cash flow, but it can cost a lot of money upfront.
-Plus, an investment property refinance isn’t as easy as refinancing the mortgage on a primary home.
-Investors may find it challenging to meet stricter cash reserve minimums, complicated methods of accounting for rental income and higher equity requirements.
+Choosing to refinance your investment property can free up money for additional investments, provide better loan terms or improve cash flow, but it can be a costly undertaking.
+Plus, an investment property refinance isn’t as easy as refinancing the mortgage on your main home.

-Investment property refinance rates are typically higher than the rates on refinances for primary homes.
-You might see interest rate spreads that are 0.5% to 0.875% higher than a standard refinance rate, depending on your loan-to-value ratio and credit score.
+Investment property mortgage rates are typically higher than the rates on loans for primary homes.
+You might see interest rate spreads that are 50 to 87.5 basis points higher than a standard refinance rate, depending on your credit score and available equity.

-In an environment with relatively low mortgage rates and rising home values, it may make sense to refinance your investment property — whether you’re looking to borrow against your equity through a cash-out refinance or simply get better loan terms.
-Still, make sure the numbers work in your favor before moving forward.
-Here are some worthwhile reasons to refinance an investment property:
+In an environment with relatively low mortgage rates and rising home values, it may make sense to refinance your investment property.
+Whether you’re looking to tap your equity or simply get better loan terms, the numbers should work in your favor before moving forward.

-Without a compelling reason to refinance, the upfront costs of refinancing an investment property could be a deterrent.
-Use a mortgage refinance calculator to help you decide if the costs make sense for your financial goals.
+Whatever your reason, the upfront costs of refinancing the mortgage for an investment property might give you pause.
+A mortgage refinance calculator can help you decide if the costs make sense for your financial goals.
 You’ll also be able to determine your break-even point, or the time it will take to recoup your refinance costs.

 How to refinance an investment property

-Refinancing an investment property involves a process that begins much like refinancing a primary residence.
-For starters, you’ll want to gather quotes from multiple lenders to find the best deal.
+To refi an investment property, you’ll first want to gather mortgage quotes from multiple lenders to find the best deal.

 Proof of personal and rental income